 - BTEC Level 3 Extended Diploma D*DD in a related subject including Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles.

-- BTEC Level 3 Subsidiary Diploma D in a related subject with A-Levels grade AB in Design and Technology, Product Design, Art or Art and Design and Maths or Physics.
+- BTEC Level 3 Subsidiary Diploma D in any subject with A Levels grade AB in Design and Technology, Product Design, Art or Art and Design plus Maths or Physics.

-- International Baccalaureate Diploma 31 points, including 5 in Higher level Design and Technology, Product Design, Art or Art and Design and 5 in Higher Level Maths or 5 in Higher Level Physics.
+- International Baccalaureate Diploma 31 points, including 5 in Higher level Design and Technology, Product Design, Art or Art and Design and 5 in Higher Level Maths or Physics.

 - Access to Higher Education Diploma Complete and pass Access to Engineering course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 All Maths units must be Distinctions at level 3.

 Five GCSEs at grade C or grade 4 and above are also required, to include Maths and English Language.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.